 An awareness program should always address account security, including the importance of implementing strong authentication and creating long, strong and unique passwords.
 Your program should also cover software patches, the need to ensure software and antivirus programs are always up to date and what websites and services (for example, personal email) are acceptable to access while at work.
 Additionally, if you have employees that work remotely or regularly work off premises, you should teach safe Wi-Fi practices and mobile device security. -Michael Kaiser

-“What should a business owner or IT manager expect as a result of a cybersecurity awareness training for their employees?
+“What should a business owner or IT manager expect as a result of cyber security awareness training for employees?
 How should they define success?”

 The goal of any security awareness program should be to lower risk to an acceptable level.
 My opinion is that since user security poses the largest risk to organizations that the acceptable risk level should be somewhere well below 1%.
 Remember a hacker only needs one person in your organization to click.
 Even at 1% if you have 100 users get phished, someone is still likely to click.
 Success should be defined based on the progressive risk and cooperation in user security of the individual user.
 At minimal risk should take into account the following: